Hummingbirds

 Plants that attract: Tubular flowers such as penstemon, bee balm, honeysuckle, lantana, columbine, phlox, fuchsia, trumpet vine.

-My observations: I have decided to group together the three hummingbirds that visit our garden every summer since they have similar needs and habits.
+My observations: I’ve grouped together the three hummingbirds that visit our garden every summer since they have similar needs and habits.
 I believe every gardener is delighted when these tiny marvels visit their garden!
 Their mastery of flight is amazing and they’re such beautiful creatures.
-They certainly are territorial, however, and squabble a lot over who has rights to the feeders. (note: if you want to set out a hummingbird feeder, follow the 1:4 ratio of one part sugar to four parts water when making syrup for them; also, it’s unnecessary to color the water with red dye)
+They certainly are territorial, however, and squabble a lot over who has rights to the feeders.

 I’ve never found a tiny hummingbird nest yet, but hope to someday.
 The birds migrate south in late summer to early fall.

-While both male and female Black-chinned hummers have green backs, the males have green heads, black chins, purple bands around their necks, and black tail feathers; females have more drably-colored chins and breasts, as well as black- and white-tipped tail feathers.
+Both male and female Black-chinned hummingbirds have green backs.
+The males have green heads, black chins, purple bands around their necks, and black tail feathers.
+Females have more drably-colored chins and breasts, as well as black- and white-tipped tail feathers.

-Female Rufous hummers have green backs and tail feathers that are rust-and green-colored with black tips; adult male Rufous hummers have rust-colored bodies and black-tipped tail feathers as well as absolutely stunning bronze-colored throat patches.
+Female Rufous hummingbirds have green backs and tail feathers that are rust-and green-colored with black tips.
+Adult male Rufous hummers have rust-colored bodies and black-tipped tail feathers and stunning bronze-colored throat patches.

 Here is the most amazing video I’ve captured yet, showing a hummingbird bathing on a wet peony leaf: